fastest 3D software for linux

 Use tabs for indenting:

 • Some folks like large indenting steps, some of us prefer small steps.
-Using tabs allows everyone to change the appearance locally, without modifying the file.
+Using tabs allows everyone to set the appearance locally without modifying the file!

 • The ASCII standard has a dedicated character for indenting (tab).
 Use it!